cloudobserver/ammas-tour-info/README.md

 ![chair cloth notes](/images/chair_cloth_notes.jpg)

 ## Flower Basket for Amma's Chair -
 The flower basket is attached to the shelf with magnets and is adjustable.
 The shelf attaches to the chair with bolts.
-The flower basket should be positioned as far forward as possible.
+The flower basket should be positioned as far forward on the shelf as possible.
 This makes it easier for Amma to grab flower petals.

 ![flower basket](/images/flower_basket.jpg)
 ![flower basket in position on the chair](/images/flower_basket_in_place.jpg)